|

 SSD: The sum

-of the squared differences.
+of the squared differences. n: The

 number of periods for the specified time span.
+TP: The

 total number of trading periods for the year.
+Due to the

 complexity of the formula, it is preferable to use a scientific